rocalworks/proj-eijistory/README.md

 DISCLAIMER AND COPYRIGHT:

 I ONLY OWNED THE SCRIPT (story plot + some programming stuffs).
 Game assets such as images and music that are being used here are from the owners (see "Credits" section) which I modified a bit (I checked their terms and it's okay to do so).
-And this game is made using Ren'Py VN Engine, so I don't own the game engine as well (if only I can make my own.... *sulking in a corner*)
+And this game is made using Ren'Py VN Engine, so I don't own the game engine as well (if only I can make my own...).